codeface-io/LSPService/README.md

 There are three ways LSPService can know where language servers are and how to launch them:

-1. LSPService will automatically find installed language servers for more selected languages in the future
+1. LSPService **will** automatically find installed language servers for selected languages in the future
    * Right now, that only works for Swift.
-2. A user or admin can configure LSPService via its CLI and (in the future) its web front end.
+2. A user or admin **should** configure LSPService via its CLI and (in the future) its web front end.
 3. The editor itself **could** configure LSPService via the [API](#API).
    * But that's optional, and it is a goal of LSPService to free editors of that concern.